 Based on Plymouth County Soil Survey, the site consists of Hydrologic Soils Group "Type B".
 The previous Drainage Calculations and Stormwater Management Plan shows a soil with a Hydrologic Soils Group "Type A" with and infiltration rate of 8.27 inches per hour.
-A test hole was performed on 12/14/18 and the soil was determined to be a loamy sand with and infiltration rate of 2.41 inches/hour.
+An infiltration rate of 8.27 inches was utilized for the design.